oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Options are: ::

  -a    : add a new resource
  -s    : state to assign to the node:
          * "Alive" : a job can be run on the node.
          * "Absent" : administrator wants to remove the node from the pool for a moment.
          * "Dead" : the node will not be used and will be deleted.
  -h    : specify the node name (override hostname).
  -r    : specify the resource number
+ --sql : get resource identifiers which respond to the
+         SQL where clause on the table jobs
+         (ex: "type = 'default'")
  -p    : change the value of a property specified resources.
  -n    : specify this option if you do not want to wait the end of jobs running
          on this node when you change its state into "Absent" or "Dead".

 *oarremoveresource*
 ~~~~~~~~~~~~~~~~~~~